spham21/spham21/README.md

 ---

 #### 🧵 Tony’s Custom Tailoring Website
-Responsive business website built with **HTML, CSS, and JavaScript** for a local tailoring shop.
+A responsive business website built with HTML, CSS, and JavaScript for a local tailoring shop.
 Includes image galleries, service pages, customer testimonials, and a Google Maps integration.
-Deployed using **DNS hosting** and optimized for both mobile and desktop.
+Deployed using DNS hosting and optimized for both mobile and desktop.

 🔗 [View Repository](https://github.com/spham21/Tony-s-Custom-Tailoring-Website)
 ---